piegope/doc/docs/en/kb/z-parking/migration-domain-microsoft-authentication.md

 Before deploying this migration in your production environment, we recommend to have a working backup of the SQL database and the Encryption Keys if you need to restore your {{ en.DVLS }} instance.
 {% endsnippet %}

 It is possible to efficiently migrate {{ en.DVLS }} Domain authentication to Microsoft authentication using the following steps.
 Some sections require to run PowerShell scripts or SQL statements.
-As those scripts may change according to the {{ en.DVLS }} version, please check our [GitHub Remote Desktop ManagerSamples-ps](https://github.com/Devolutions/RDMSamples-ps) repository to get them.
+As those scripts may change according to the {{ en.DVLS }} version, please check our [GitHub RDMSamples-ps](https://github.com/Devolutions/RDMSamples-ps) repository to get them.
 ### Preparation phase
 * Ask all users to export their User Vaults (formerly know as Private Vault) for safety measure.
 * Have all AAD security groups created in Azure.